Swimming Holes in Minnesota

 Frequently Asked Questions

-How many swimming holes are in MN?
+How many swimming holes are in Minnesota?

-Our directory lists 4 natural swimming destinations in MN, spanning 4 water types: River/Falls (1), Quarrys (1), Rivers (1), Falls (1).
+Our directory lists 4 natural swimming destinations in Minnesota, spanning 4 water types: River/Falls (1), Quarrys (1), Rivers (1), Falls (1).
 Of these, 0 (0%) are free to access and 4 require an entry fee or parking pass.

-MN's 4 listed swimming destinations include rivers and creeks with natural swimming access, and waterfall plunge pools.
+Minnesota's 4 listed swimming destinations include rivers and creeks with natural swimming access, and waterfall plunge pools.
 Notable water bodies include Amnity Creek and the Lester River, Quarry, St. Croix River, Varies - see below.

-Which swimming holes in MN are free?
+Which swimming holes in Minnesota are free?

-0 of the 4 swimming holes in MN (0%) are listed as free to access.
+0 of the 4 swimming holes in Minnesota (0%) are listed as free to access.
 The remaining 4 are in managed areas such as state parks or national forests that charge a day-use or parking fee — typically $5–$10 per vehicle.
 Always verify current fee information with the managing agency before your visit, as prices change.

-Based on the conditions reported across MN's listed sites, fall tends to offer the best swimming conditions — warm enough water with manageable crowds.
+Based on the conditions reported across Minnesota's listed sites, fall tends to offer the best swimming conditions — warm enough water with manageable crowds.
 Late spring is ideal for waterfall flows; check USGS streamflow data before visiting any river site after rainfall.
 Always check current weather and water conditions before heading out.

 Safety varies significantly by location.
-4 officially managed sites in MN typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
+4 officially managed sites in Minnesota typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
 Unofficial or backcountry swimming holes require more caution: always check water depth before letting children enter, watch for currents — even slow-looking rivers can have strong undertow, and avoid swimming during or after heavy rain.
 Supervise children closely at all times.

-Most swimming holes in MN do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
+Most swimming holes in Minnesota do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
 4 sites charge a day-use or parking fee.
 Check the official website of the land management agency — US Forest Service (fs.usda.gov), BLM (blm.gov), or your state parks authority — for the most current access rules before your trip.